Skimmeroni/Appunti/AI4ST/AI/Neural/Radial Basis Functions/Structure.typ

     [#image("cosine_down_to_zero.svg", width: 66%)]
 )

-The three aforementioned functions evaluate to $0$ over a given treshold.
+The three aforementioned functions are bounded by a given treshold, meaning that they clearly define an area where the activation is not
+$0$ (potentially different from point to point) from the rest of the plane, where the activation is $0$.

+#figure(
+    caption: [Plot of the value of the triangular function with
+              $sigma = 0.5$ for each point in the $[-1, 1] times
+              [-1, 1]$ plane, computed on the distance from the center $(0, 0)$ .
+The value decreases as the point is further from the center, until becoming $0$ when sufficiently far away],
+    [#image("triangular-radius.svg", width: 66%)]
+)

+There are radial functions that have no boundary at all, meaning that they always assign a non-zero activation to any point of the domain.
-This isn't a necessary condition for a radial functions; indeed, there are radial functions with no boundary at all.
-One example is the *gaussian function*:
+One example is the *Gaussian function*:

 $ f_("act")("net", sigma) = e^(-display(frac("net"^(2), 2 sigma^(2)))) $